softdevteam/warmup_stats/README.md

 ## Diffing Krun results files

-Benchmarking is often performed in order to test whether a change in a given VM improves or worsens its performance.
-Unfortunately, the difference between benchmark performance before and after a change is rarely simple.
-Users will want to produce a detailed comparison of the results in Krun results tables (above) in order to get a deeper insight into the effects of their changes.

 The `bin/diff_results` scripts takes two Krun results files as an input and produces a LaTeX file (which can be compiled to PDF with pdflatex or similar)